How Windows Are Rated for Energy Efficiency

 Construction and Insulation

 This measures the ease with which heat passes through the window.
 In order to minimize heat loss, you want windows with a low U-factor.
 Old windows with a single pane of glass in an aluminum frame might have a U-factor of about 1.3; some new high-tech windows have U-factors as low as 0.1.
 In this area, the U.S. Department of Energy currently requires that new residential windows have U-factors of .27 or lower.
 Sometimes U-factors are calculated for the glass area only.
-That is not very useful; you should get information on the U-factor for the entire window assembly.
+That’s not very useful; you’ll need information on the U-factor for the entire window assembly.

 Solar Heat Gain Coefficient (SHGC)